African Americans in Tennessee: Demographics

 Now majority-black, the city of Memphis is home to more than four hundred thousand African Americans, making it one of the largest population centers of this ethnic group.
-At least eight other municipalities have African-American majorities: Bolivar, Brownsville, Gallaway, Gates, Henning, Mason, Stanton, Whiteville.
+At least eight other municipalities have African-American majorities: Bolivar, Brownsville, Gallaway, Gates, Henning, Humboldt, Mason, Stanton, Whiteville.

 Historical population

 Davidson County, whose principal city is the state capital of Nashville, Tennessee, was home from 1800 to 1850 to the largest share of African Americans in the state, in part because it was settled before the western part and numerous planters held slaves in Middle Tennessee.
 Since 1860, Shelby County (where Memphis is located) has had the largest population of African Americans.

 History

 Most of Tennessee's African Americans were enslaved from the colonial era until the conclusion of the Civil War in 1865 and abolition of slavery.
 Although activists in the state played a significant role in early U.S. abolitionism, the state government backed slavery in the 1834 constitution, when it was dominated by elite whites of the planter class.
 The legislature also passed laws that required newly emancipated Blacks to leave the state, and encouraged European immigration.
 But a small population of free Blacks remained, resisting violence and other attempts to push them out.
-Following the 1865 end of slavery, Black Tennesseans played a prominent role in politics during Reconstruction, joining the Republican Party and electing a number to the state legislature, which was biracial during these years.
+Following the 1865 end of slavery and the 1870 Fifteenth Amendment that allowed Black men to hold political office, Black Tennesseans played a prominent role in politics.
+During Reconstruction, they joined the Republican Party and elected a number to the state legislature, which was biracial during these years.
+Samuel McElwee held office in the 1880s and was nominated for Speaker of the House.
+Sekou Franklin and Ray Block Jr. write:"Blacks ran for state and local offices from the 1870s through the 1890s: in Chattanooga, George Sewall, Robert Marsha, David Medlow, and W. B. Kennedy were elected to local offices; in Knoxville, J. B. Young made a failed attempt at the mayor's office in 1872; William Yardley served on the Knoxville City Council in the 1870s and ran for governor in 1876.
+From 1871 to 1890, nine blacks were elected to the Knoxville City Council, and several blacks served on the Knox County court, including Yardley, Melvin Gentry, William Brooks Sr., and Sam Maples.
+In 1875, Randall Brown served on Nashville's city commission, and blacks comprised almost one-third of the municipal government personnel."